callum-hart/mono/docs/key_principles_2.md

 Limiting the circumstances in which styles can be overriden helps reduce needless overrides, whilst providing a framework to work with.
 Mono uses a type system to keep overrides in check - an override that violates a rule is not permitted.

-### Overrides must be systematic
+### Overrides must be controlled

-Overrides must operate within a regulated system.
+Overrides must operate within a controlled & regulated system.

 The system must provide a mechanism to override whilst enforcing the rules that govern overrides.